 Take I-94 west.
 Exit on Snelling Avenue, then turn north (right).
 Exit on Como Avenue and head west (left) approximately one block.

 Take I-94 east.
 Exit on Snelling Avenue, then turn north (left).
 Exit on Como Avenue and head west (left) approximately one block.

 Check with Metro Transit for bus information: https://www.metrotransit.org/

-You will meet in person with an Employment Center staff member to review and verify the information submitted online.
+You will meet in person with an Employment Center staff member to review your registration form you submitted online.
 You will discuss your interests, availability and experience.
 If you are a match with any open positions with State Fair departments or vendors, you may be referred to an interview.

 No. If you are interested in working at the State Fair, you must meet in person with an Employment Center staff member.